jclark8736/readme-generator/README.md

   # Readme Generator;
   ## Objectives and Description:

-  This application seeks to shorten the process of readme creation by formalizing it.
+  This application seeks to streamline the process of creating readme files for your application

-  Users run program, follow prompts, and end up with a working, professional readme file.
+  Users load the program, follow the prompts, and the application creates a readme file for them.

   ## Technologies Used

-  javascript,HTML,node.js,inquirer
+  javascript,node.js

   ## Installation Instructions
-  To install, run npm i from a terminal.
+  To install, run npm i in your main directory.

   ## Usage Instructions
-  To run, clone repository, and run node index.js from a terminal.
+  To run, type node index.js in your terminal.

   ## Credits